waste-of-kindergarten/xpython37-v0.1/python/Doc/library/itertools.rst

    Return *r* length subsequences of elements from the input *iterable*.

-   The combination tuples are emitted in lexicographic ordering according to the order of the input *iterable*.
+   Combinations are emitted in lexicographic sort order.
 So, if the input *iterable* is sorted, the combination tuples will be produced in sorted order.

    Elements are treated as unique based on their position, not on their value.
 So if the input elements are unique, there will be no repeat